siobhanlgorman/favoureats/README.md

   * Images and titles of all the recipes are visible on the page.
 Paginated????????
   * The recipe titles link to the full recipe detail page which can only be accessed by logged in users.
 Users who are not logged in are redirected to the sign-in page
   * Back to top button which remains on screen once user has started scrolling.
 When there are more recipes on the site this will improve the UX by making it easy for the user to return to the top and search for a recipe or navigate to a different page.
+  * call to action button to 'add a recipe' which will direct logged in users to my recipes page and non-logged in users to the sign in page

 #### My Recipes Page
 This page is only viewable by a logged in user